Connect Salesforce to Microsoft Cloud App Security

 Applies to: Microsoft Cloud App Security

-This section provides instructions for connecting Microsoft Cloud App Security to your existing Salesforce account using the app connector API.
+This article provides instructions for connecting Microsoft Cloud App Security to your existing Salesforce account using the app connector API.
+This connection gives you visibility into and control over Salesforce use.
+For information about how Cloud App Security protects Salesforce, see Protect Salesforce.

 How to connect Salesforce to Cloud App Security